The Homotopy Braces Formality Morphism: G-infinity -morphism and relation to D. Tamarkin's quantization

 Then by lifting up to homotopy one can construct a quasi-isomorphism

-and hence obtains an action on $\Dpoly$.
-Note that by the Kontsevich-Soibelman construction there is a natural (up to contractible choices) map $\Br_\infty\to C(\FM_2)$.
-Furthermore there is a natural quasi-isomorphism $G_\infty\to e_2$.
+and hence obtains an action of $\Ger_\infty$ on $\Dpoly$ by pulling back the original action of $\Br$.
+Note that by the Kontsevich-Soibelman construction (see section \ref{sec:brtofm2} or \cite{KS1}) there is a natural (up to contractible choices) map $\Br_\infty\to C(\FM_2)$.
+Furthermore there is a natural quasi-isomorphism $\Ger_\infty\to \Ger$.
 Hence, equivalently, one may construct a zig-zag of quasi-isomorphisms

-Such a zig-zag is called a \emph{formality of the little disks operad}.
+Such a zig-zag is called a \emph{formality morphisms of the little disks operad}.
 Up to homotopy, one has a 1:1 correspondence

-For this paper, we will pick the map $G_\infty\to \Br$ obtained using the formality of the l.d. operad obtained by Kontsevich \cite{K2}.
-It is obtained by lifting the zig-zag
+where the maps on the left hand side are required to induce the usual isomorphism on cohomology.
+In this paper two procedures of constructing a formality of the little disks operad will be important: \begin{itemize} \item The formality morphisms of the little disks operad obtained by Kontsevich \cite{K2}, defined by the zigzag

+We will denote the corresponding map from $\Ger_\infty$ to the braces operad via lifting by $K:\Ger_\infty\to \Br$. \item The formality morphisms of the little disks operad obtained by D. Tamarkin, using a Drinfeld associator \cite{tamarkin}, see also \cite[section 6.2]{pavol}.
+Of particular interest will be the formality morphism thus obtained by using the Alekseev-Torossian Drinfeld associator \cite{ATassoc,pavol}.
+We will denote the corresponding map from $\Ger_\infty$ to the braces operad via lifting by $T:\Ger_\infty\to \Br$. \end{itemize}

-It was shown in \cite{pavol}, that M. Kontsevich's formality of the l.d. operad is equivalent (homotopic) to the formality constructed by D. Tamarkin \cite{tamarkin}, using the Alekseev-Torossian associator.
+It was shown in \cite{pavol}, that M. Kontsevich's formality morphism of the little disks operad is homotopic to the formality morphism constructed by D. Tamarkin \cite{tamarkin}, using the Alekseev-Torossian associator.
+In particular, it means that the maps $K,T:\Ger_\infty\to \Br$ are homotopic.

+Let us turn to the second step of D. Tamarkin's construction, assuming that a quasi-isomorphism $\Ger_\infty\to \Br$ is given.
+In the original construction of D. Tamarkin one works with the algebraic version of multivector fields and multidifferential operators $\Tpoly^{alg}$ and $\Dpoly^{alg}$.
+We know that $H(\Dpoly^{alg})=\Tpoly^{alg}$, so by general homotopy transfer arguments, there is some $\Ger_\infty$ structure on $\Tpoly^{alg}$, such that there is a $\Ger_\infty$ quasi-isomorphism

+Here we denote by $(\Tpoly^{alg})'$ the space $\Tpoly^{alg}$ with the non-standard $\Ger_\infty$-structure.
+Furthermore, the induced Gerstenhaber structure on $\Tpoly^{alg}$ is the standard one.
+The following result of D. Tamarkin then finishes the construction.